 Don’t have a Prime membership?
 What are you waiting for?

 Step one of this awesomeness crate’s transformation was to make a top.
 Two boards cut to length of the crate and held together with two scrap pieces.
 These fit down inside the crate and will also keep the top from sliding off.

 Lines were marked off in the center lengthwise and widthwise.
 Then additional lines 2 1/2 inches each way.
-Where the lines crossed I drilled two small holes.
+Where the lines crossed I drilled two small holes using my favorite drill.

 Whew!
 It fits.

 Pillow fight!
 Actually, I did grab an old pillow and had plans to use the stuffing until….